paulinebernard/CDIS/Probabilités II/Probabilité II.md

 Inversement, si $f_Z=f_X f_Y$, on a pour tous $A$, $B$ de $\B({\R})$
 $$\P(X\in A, Y\in B) = \int_A \int_B f_X(x) f_Y(y) dxdy = \P(X \in A)\P(Y \in B)$$
-où on a utilisé le théorème de Fubini-Tonnelli.
+où on a utilisé le théorème de Fubini-Tonelli.

 ### Lancer de fléchette (suite) {.exercise .question .one #exo-flechettebis}